 - They exert control over a target country, preventing it from returning to the XCOM project while the base is intact.
 Captured countries will no longer provide XCOM funding & will not make requests to the Council; as a consequence, XCOMs means of acquiring additional income & personnel is disrupted.
 Finally, XCOM will be deprived of any country & continent bonuses associated with the given country, though XCOMs starting country bonus (if the aliens manage to capture XCOMs starting country) will not be removed.

-- They provide the aliens a monthly supply of Bonus Research, which steadily increases the capabilities of their air and ground forces.
-More research means more enemy types and higher-leveled enemies, as well as more powerful UFOs.
+- They provide the Aliens a monthly supply of Bonus Research, which steadily increases the capabilities of their air and ground forces.
+More research means more alien types and higher-leveled aliens, as well as more powerful UFOs.

 XCOM can return the country to the Council by successfully assaulting the base, though locating them requires progressing far enough through the main plot and installing a Satellite over the target country.

 The following table determines the probability of a given pod having a given leader, based on the amount of Alien Research.
 Namely, for every 28 points of Alien Research (which, at minimum, is guaranteed to increase by 1 every day), a counter called iMonth increases by 1.
 Furthermore, for the purposes of Landed UFOs, iMonth is treated as being one higher than it currently is.